Bangkok Post: Staffing

 The Bangkok Post employs (April 2015) 179 journalists, including reporters, rewriters, editors, copy editors, photographers, and designers.
 Twenty-nine foreign nationals work as copy editors and print and digital news editors.
 Sunday editor Paul Ruffini is an Australian national.
-All Post staff reporters are Thai nationals, as fluency in Thai required.
+Many Post staff reporters are Thai nationals, as fluency in Thai is required.
 Foreign staff write for the newspaper's news, op-ed, sports, business, and features sections.

 Editorial stance

 In a country where media censorship is common, the Bangkok Post portrays itself as being comparatively free.
 There are instances where the newspaper has been accused of self-censorship to avoid controversy or conflict with powerful individuals, including adherence to the country's strict lèse-majesté law, which prohibits open criticism of members of the Thai Royal Family.
 Yet another example was the newspaper's failure during the Vietnam War to report on bombing forays made from US Air Force bases in Thailand over military targets in North Vietnam and Cambodia, none of which received coverage in the local press.

 Throughout the early-2000s, the Bangkok Post took positions that were, at times, generally favorable to the government.
 After the Thai election of 2011 the paper took a largely anti-Thaksin position aligned with the Yellow Shirts and the Democrat Party.

 The Bangkok Post was at one time well known among expatriates for Bernard Trink's weekly Nite Owl column, which covered the nightlife of Bangkok.
 Trink's column was published from 1966 (originally in the Bangkok World) until 2004, when it was discontinued.
 The newspaper has a letters page where expatriate and Thai regulars exchange opinions on local and international concerns.
 According to the Post, more than half of its total readership are Thai nationals.